sdp5/green-gov-rag/docs/docs_src/index.md

 # Documentation

-Welcome to the GreenGovRAG documentation!
+Welcome!
 GreenGovRAG is an AI assistant powered by Retrieval-Augmented Generation (RAG) that helps navigate Australian environmental and planning regulations.

 ## What is GreenGovRAG?